 The main inputs required are your age, property value, and any outstanding mortgage or other debts.

 The age of the youngest homeowner is one of the key factors.
 This is because most lifetime mortgage products have a minimum age requirement, which is usually 55 years old.
-You will be able to release more money if the youngest applicant is older.
+You can release more money if the youngest applicant is older.

 The property type and its value play a significant role too.
 This is because the more your property is worth, the higher the potential equity release.
 However, certain property types may be excluded by some lenders.

-Although the Equity Release Calculator is a simple tool, some of the calculations behind it are complex.
-It takes into account the accumulated compound interest over the years, as well as the negative equity guarantee offered by lenders who are members of the Equity Release Council.
+Although the Equity Release Calculator is a simple tool, some of its calculations are complex.
+It considers the accumulated compound interest over the years and the negative equity guarantee offered by lenders who are members of the Equity Release Council.

-An equity release calculator can help homeowners to decide whether equity release is an option worth exploring further.
+An Equity Release Mortage Calculator can help homeowners to decide whether equity release is an option worth exploring further.
 The estimated figures will allow people to consider what financial aid their property can provide.

 The calculator provides a clear idea of the approximate loan amount.
-Therefore, it can help you to plan your retirement income by having an understanding of how much tax-free cash you could release.
+Therefore, it can help you plan your retirement income by understanding how much tax-free cash you could release.

 The figures can be used to discuss your options with an equity release adviser, laying the groundwork for your equity release options.

 Using the calculator can also save you time.
-By providing an instant estimate, it quickly indicates whether equity release could be a viable option for you.
+Providing an instant estimate quickly indicates whether equity release could be a viable option for you.

 If the estimated loan amount is significantly less than you need or were expecting, you may need to consider alternatives.